Get insider access

 See our review

-At a lower mid-range price point, we recommend checking out the ROCCAT Kone Pro.
-The price of this wired model used to bounce around quite a bit from a high point of about $70, but it often drops to around $40, making it a very competitive lightweight choice at that price.
+We recommend checking out the ROCCAT Kone Pro if you're on a budget.
+The price of this wired model tends to fluctuate, but it's usually available for around $20, making it a very competitive, lightweight choice at that price.
 This mouse has a curvy, ergonomic design for right-handed users, and its shape provides extra comfort that can prevent your hands from getting tired or sore, even during longer play sessions.
-It's a natural fit for palm or relaxed claw grips for most hand sizes.
+It's a natural fit for palm or relaxed claw grips for most hand sizes but is on the bigger side and has a more generous feel in the hand.

 Both the sensor performance and click latency are outstanding, and this mouse can deliver fast, responsive-feeling gameplay whether you play at a high competitive level or more casually.
-This mouse also has impressive RGB lighting that glows brightly through the semi-transparent plastic under the left- and right-click buttons.
-It's a rare feature on a lightweight mouse, especially in this price range, and it helps set it apart from the pack and provide a bit of visual flair.
+The ROCCAT also has impressive RGB lighting that glows brightly through the semi-transparent plastic under the left- and right-click buttons.
+It's a rare feature on a lightweight mouse, especially in this price range, and it helps set it apart from the pack, providing a bit of visual flair.

 See our review